davidcrone/xafty/README.md

 # xafty

-Build a collaborative, scalable data pipeline.
+Turn your R data pipelines into a scalable and collaborative network graph.

 <!-- badges: start -->
 <!-- badges: end -->